 Pontoon boats are great boats because they are so versatile and they are fun for the entire family.
-If you have been renting out pontoon boats a lot and are thinking about purchasing your own, then you might have a lot of questions and worries.
-After all, buying a boat is expensive and it is an investment the same way buying a car or a home is an investment.
+If you have been renting out pontoon boats a lot and are thinking about an upgrade and purchasing your own new or used boat, then you might have a lot of questions and worries.
+After all, buying a new boat is expensive and it is an investment the same way buying a car or a home is an investment.
 If you have been looking into purchasing a pontoon boat but want to know what to avoid, then we have got you covered.

 Let’s get started!

 - What to Avoid When Purchasing a Pontoon Boat

 - In Conclusion | Before You Buy

 Why Buy a Pontoon Boat?

 Now before we get started on what you should avoid when buying a pontoon boat, let’s take a quick look as to why you should even invest in a pontoon boat in general.

 This is important to note because when people see pontoon boats or when they rent one for the weekend, they almost fall in love with the idea of a pontoon boat.
 However, buying one is no small investment, pontoon boat owners know that it comes with a whole set of new issues to deal with.
 In fact, let’s find out how much an average pontoon boat costs.

 According to a great article by Better Boat, prices for pontoon boats vary greatly but the ballpark prices are between $18,000 and $60,000.
 That is quite the range, right?
 However, no matter how you look at it, even on the “cheaper” side of the spectrum, you are still looking at paying $18,000.
 And that is not even including tax!